What to Do If Your Roof Replacement Insurance Claim Is Denied

 Few things can be as frustrating as filing an insurance claim after your roof is damaged.
 Once you make the initial call, you’re often overwhelmed with paperwork, visits from the insurance adjuster and, of course, long waits.
 What is even more frustrating is when your roof repair or replacement insurance claim is denied.
 It can make you feel like you are out of options and left with out-of-pocket expenses.

 However, the insurance company may not have the final word when they deny your claim.
 You may still have options for re-opening your case and getting the compensation you need to fix your roof.
-A roofing contractor in Pensacola, Florida, may be able to help you by performing a comprehensive roof inspection to identify how the roof was damaged and what needs to be done to repair it.
+A roofing contractor in Florida may be able to help you by performing a comprehensive roof inspection to identify how the roof was damaged and what needs to be done to repair it.

 What Are Your Options If Your Insurance Claim Is Denied?